 Failing to Plan

-As specialists in Louisiana Probate and Succession Administration, we see a few common scenarios that can unintentionally disqualify a person from Medicaid.
+As specialists in Louisiana Probate and Succession Administration, we would like to bring your attention to a few common scenarios that can unintentionally disqualify a person from Medicaid.

 First, the failure to plan will almost certainly blow Medicaid benefits of an heir.
 When someone dies without a valid Last Will and Testament or Living Trust, an intestate succession is required in Louisiana.
 Intestate heirs include children, grandchildren, siblings, parents, and a spouse depending on the characterization of the property as separate or community property.
 If a person’s intestate portion is more than Medicaid asset limits ($2,000 for individuals), it may disqualify the heir from Medicaid.